AsifZaman777/Android-Projects/BMI app/Readme.md

             &nbsp;

             &nbsp;
             This exception might be the intolerable exception because if somebody clicks the calculate button without inserting any values(Weight, Height) then the app will crash instantinously.
 To handle this problem `setError()` and `requestFocus()` is used how we can alert the user to input the expected value.
+Otherwise the app will be crushed.

            ```
              if (heightString.equals(""))